 The short answer

-Hushai was one of King David’s friends who helped David defeat Absalom, one of King David's sons.
-Absalom was trying to overthrow his father and install himself as king of Israel.
+Hushai was one of King David’s friends who helped him defeat Absalom.
+Absalom, who was one of David's sons, tried to overthrow his father and install himself as king of Israel.
 Hushai the Archite secretly helped Absalom fail.

 We don’t know much about Hushai except what is listed in I Chronicles and II Samuel.
-Scholars suggest that “Hushai” was probably short for a name like “Ahishai” or “Ahushai”, and that “Archite” refers to him belonging to the clan that dwelt in Ataroth (Joshua 16:2-3).
+Scholars suggest that “Hushai” was probably short for a name like “Ahishai” or “Ahushai”, and that “Archite” indicated that he belonged to the clan that dwelt in Ataroth (Joshua 16:2-3).

 A son revolts against his father

 Absalom grew in stature and ambition.
 He eventually declared himself king and raised a revolt against his father.
-Perhaps unsurprisingly, all of Israel and Judah supported Absalom over his father, and David and those few loyal to David were forced to flee.
+Perhaps unsurprisingly, all of Israel and Judah supported Absalom over his father, so David and a few loyalists were forced to flee.

 Hushai, the "friend of David"

 Hushai is sometimes called the “friend of David” because he stayed loyal to him during the insurrection.
-Absalom was being fed wicked advice by the courtly counselor Ahithophel (who seems to have been attempt to clear the way to the throne for himself).
-Hushai remained to counteract Ahithophel’s advice, instead giving council that would be in David’s favor.
-Most importantly, Hushai successfully convinced Absalom to not pursue David and his small army as they retreated.
-Instead Hushai convinces Absalom to wait, and this delay allows David the crucial time he needs to escape.
+Absalom was being fed wicked advice by the courtly counselor Ahithophel (who may have been trying to clear the way to the throne for himself).
+Hushai remained to counteract Ahithophel’s advice, giving counsel that favored David.
+Most importantly, Hushai successfully convi,nced Absalom to not pursue David and his small army as they retreated.
+Instead Hushai convinced Absalom to wait, and this delay allows David the crucial time he needs to escape.
 From then on, Hushai the Archite acted as a spy and passed valuable information to King David about Absalom’s plans.

 The importance of both loyalty and mercy

 Loyalty is not really a virtue we talk much about in the modern world.
-Everything from divorce rates to job-hopping to “ghosting” people speaks to a world with very little sense of stability, let alone loyalty.
+All kinds of modern ideas, from job-hopping to divorce rates to “ghosting” people, reveal a world with very little sense of stability, let alone loyalty.
 Yet Hushai stayed loyal to king David despite the popularity of Absalom and the risk that he took upon himself.
 Once again, David was outmatched—just as he was against Goliath—but prevailed.

 Yet we also see mercy in the actions of David.
-Though he had to fight to retake his kingdom as the rightful king, there’s no evidence that he harbored any resentment in his heart toward his rebellious son.
-To the contrary, he gives the order that Absalom is to be spared, and he weeps bitterly when he finds Absalom dead, even wishing that he had died in his place.
-It is qualities like these — tenderness and mercy side-by-side with the manly determination to retake his rightful kingdom — that have made David such an enduring figure in art and literature for centuries.
+Though he had to fight to retake his kingdom, there’s no evidence that he harbored any resentment in his heart toward his rebellious son.
+On the contrary, he ordered that Absalom was to be spared, and he wept bitterly when he found Absalom dead, even wishing that he had died in his place.
+His virtuous character—his tenderness, mercy, and manly determination to retake his rightful kingdom—made David an enduring figure in art and literature for centuries.

 Subscribe